-The Superintendencia de Electricidad (Electricity Superintendence, or "SIE") is considering measures to increase the participation of customers in the payment for energy consumed.
 In March 2011, the consulting firm INECON, S.A., presented the report "Study for the Determination and Adjustment of the Electric Tariffs Applicable to Regulated Customers (Technical Tariff) - and Design of a Progressive Implementation Scheme."
-The study was publicly tendered by SIE and sponsored by the World Bank.
+The study was publicly tendered by the Superintendencia de Electricidad

+(Electricity Superintendence, or "SIE") and sponsored by the World Bank.
 This study examined the use of a "technical tariff" in the electricity sector, and tied implementation to a transition period "glide path" which would make possible the objectives of the proposed tariff application.
+As of the date of this offering memorandum, the SIE is considering measures to increase the participation of customers in the payment for energy consumed and is also seeking to reach an agreement with electricity distributors (the "Pacto Eléctrico") with regards to electricity tariffs.
+The Pacto Eléctrico seeks to specify a reference rate expected to be achieved on January 1, 2023 and a transition tariff regime to be applied during 2018-2022.

-The chart below shows the evolution of transfers made by the Central Government to the CDEEE from 2012 to 2016 to cover the current deficit, as a percentage of GDP.
+The chart below shows the evolution of transfers made by the Central Government to the CDEEE from 2013 to 2017 to cover the current deficit, as a percentage of GDP.

-Current Transfers from the Central Government to CDEEE

-(as a % of GDP)
+Current Transfers from the Central Government to CDEEE (as a % of GDP)